umar15640-rgb/product-management/docs/EXTERNAL_API_POSTMAN_TESTING.md

 - **Automatic Customer Update**: If customer exists, their information is updated with provided data
 - **Date Auto-Calculation**: Warranty dates are automatically calculated
 - **PDF Auto-Generation**: Warranty PDF is automatically generated after warranty creation
-- **Warranty Status**: Warranty status changes from "active" to "claimed" when a claim is created
 - **No API Key for POST**: Warranty and claim registration don't require API keys
 - **API Key for GET**: List operations require API key for security